Mindfulness in Law Teacher Training

 Tools For Working With Impacted Populations.
 Explore ways to offer solitary and portable mindfulness practices that may support legal and conflict resolution professionals, and those working in social justice, or who are struggling with competence or substance issues, dealing with secondary trauma, or working with other impacted populations.

 Strategies for Creating Opportunities for Mindfulness Training.
 Learn to speak with legal, conflict resolution, and social justice professionals and stakeholders, including training and professional development managers, academic deans, and wellness professionals, about the origins, history, critiques, and benefits of mindfulness, in a direct, well-informed and persuasive manner.

 Leadership Tools.
 Gain the tools and confidence to be a leader in the mindfulness movement in general, and in the legal profession and in conflict situations in particular, by learning to embody the practices and teachings and to speak and act with greater wisdom and compassion towards others and for yourself.

 Please click here for the MLTT II application.
-The application period will be open until October 1, 2017 or sooner if the program is filled sooner.
-We’ll begin offering places in MLTT II in June, 2017.
+The application period will be open until September 1, 2017 or the program is filled.
+We’ll be offering places in MLTT II on a rolling basis.